Spotify is a well-loved music streaming platform. However, many Spotify users have reported one big problem: Spotify keeps logging you out.

 Add your payment details;

-Once your request is accepted, Together Price will pay whilst you listen to music.
+Once your request is accepted, Together Price will pay whilst you play your favorite songs.

 When Spotify keeps logging you out, it can get very frustrating.
-But luckily, this issue is fairly easy to solve by following a few simple steps.
+But luckily, this issue is fairly easy to solve by following a few simple steps, and then you’ll be back to streaming songs!

 And if you are ready to change music streaming services, then don’t forget that you can make huge savings by sharing your account.